EdgarGF93/pyxscat/README.md

 git branch -M main
 git push -uf origin main

-## To install the module and run the GUI
+## Once you have clone the project into your directory, install the module into your environment (conda, etc):
 pip install .

+## To open the GUI:
 python pyxscat/gui.py

 ```